-We are pleased that you are interested in the radiation oncology residency programs at Vanderbilt University Medical Center.
+We are pleased that you are interested in the radiation oncology residency program at Vanderbilt University Medical Center.
 We are committed to providing quality graduate medical education for tomorrow's radiation oncologists.
 VUMC offers a teaching facility with diverse patient populations, state-of-the art technology, cutting edge research, and outstanding faculty.

 Residents gain a broad exposure to the entire spectrum of oncology patients and their treatment, including: